 - CSS3 parsing and cascading support, with a hand-rolled library.

-- A game-engine-inspired EnTT ECS-backed document tree.
+- A game-engine-inspired EnTT ECS-backed document tree, optimized for performance.

 - A SVG DOM-style API to traverse, inspect, and modify documents in memory.